MaisaaAhmadAli/Stock-Tracker/README.md

 3. Make predictions: Use the trained models to make predictions on new or unseen data.
 This can be done by running the prediction script and providing the necessary inputs.

 4. Evaluate the models: Assess the performance of the models by comparing the predicted closing prices with the actual prices.
-Calculate evaluation metrics such as mean squared error (MSE) or mean absolute error (MAE).
+Calculate evaluation metrics : mean absolute error (MAE).

 ## Data